 The information in your application form, the advice of an independent advisory committee and any other information relevant to your application will be used to make a final determination of eligibility and competitiveness.
-Further details of the project or your financial details may be sought by the Department of Agriculture, Fisheries and Forestry to assist in making a decision.
+Further details of the project or your financial details may be sought by the Australian Government Department of Agriculture, Fisheries and Forestry to assist in making a decision.
+Independent financial assessments may be sought on applicants and project proposals.